textpattern/textpattern.github.io/administration/links-panel.md

 The default view shows these columns:

-**ID\#** â€“ an ID number is automatically assigned to each link.
-This is what identifies it and calls it on the live site.
-Right from the ID\# two links reside: *Edit* â€“ click this (or the title of the link) to edit the link. *View* â€“ click this to view the particular article on the live site.
+**ID:** the unique ID number of the link.

-**Name** â€“ the title (!) of the link.
-Click this to edit the link.
+**Name:** the title of the link - click this to edit the link.

-**Description** â€“ what has been told about the link, its character, any recommendations.

-**Category** â€“ if the link was assigned a category, then it will reflect that here.
+**Category:** if the link was assigned a category, then it will reflect that here.

+**URL:** the actual hyperlink value of the link - click this to open the target destination in a new browser window.

+**Author:** the author who created the link record (only if more than one author exists in the [Users administration panel](http://docs.textpattern.io/administration/users-panel)).

+At the top of the list there is an option 'Show detail'.
+When marked additional columns (and additional info) will be presented:

+**Description:** what has been told about the link, its character, any recommendations.

-**Date** - the day and time when this link has been created.
+**Date:** the day and time of when this link was created.

 ### Perform changes on selected links